n810K/adjectivenouns/README.md

 - Choice between random noun or user provided noun

 ### Notes
-- If you want to use your own noun/adjective list, include adjective.txt and noun.txt
+- If you want to use your own noun/adjective list, include adjective.txt and noun.txt in a folder called "wordlists"